mrpelz/boilerplate/README.md

 * run unit tests using a TypeScript- and ESM-compatible basic Jest setup
 * enforce commit message formatting using Commitlint
 * enforce package.json matching repository attributes, e.g. name, version, repository fields, key sorting
-* .editorconfig to match other tool’s settings
+* .editorconfig to match other tools’ settings
 * VSCode project-settings and -extension suggestions to match tooling
 * lint Bash-scripts using Shellcheck
 * derive package versions from git tags and automatically handle prerelease-versioning in a feature-branch workflow
 * Tmux niceties to help keep watch on all lint/check tasks during development
 * GitLab-CI pipelines
-  * to run relevant checks on every commit
+  * to run relevant checks on every change pushed to a merge request
   * manually trigger (pre-)release tagging after checks complete
+  (no guessing breaking-changes from commit messages, press the appropriate play-button for pre-, patch-, minor- or major-release tagging after check-pipeline completes)
   * produce NPM-packages on release and publish to GitLab package-registry
   * comment prerelease-info to merge requests